Hengle/blender-ue1export/FORMAT.md

   signs for each).
 UE1 seems to process the numbers as-is, with X and Y being in the range -1024,1023 and Z being in the range -512,511.
-This is why so many model definitions in Unreal/UT tend to have a meshmap scale in Z that is double as much as X or Y
+This is why so many model definitions in Unreal/UT tend to have a meshmap scale in Z that is double as much as X or Y.
 * Deus Ex format (int16_t[4]): 16 bits for X, Y and Z, plus padding.
 Only Deus Ex supports this, trying to use a mesh of this format in any other UE1 title will have catastrophic effects.
-This format is currently not supported in GZDoom